 Complete attention is always required while driving, and you should be ready to take action and apply the brakes and/or steer the vehicle to avoid crashes.

-Audible or Safety Alert Seat
+Audible Alert

 Some driver assistance features alert the driver of obstacles by beeping.
-To change the volume of the warning chime, see "Comfort and Convenience" under Vehicle Personalization on page 5-45.
+To change the volume of the warning chime, see "Comfort and Convenience" under Vehicle Personalization on page 5-37.